 If the teacher makes a request for an Ad Hoc meeting (to recommend a case for testing or for the establishing of an I.E.P.), the school principal shall set-up this meeting within 15 working days (8-9.08).
 The Ad Hoc shall be made up of a representative of the school administration, the teacher(s) concerned and, at the committee's request, an in-school professional.
-The parent(s) shall be invited; however the fact that the parents do not attend a meeting shall neither impede nor prevent the committee from carrying out its work.
+The parent(s) shall be invited; however should the parents elect not to attend, this shall not prevent the committee from carrying out its work.

-At this Ad Hoc meeting a decision to establish or not an I.E.P. is made.
-All of the stakeholders participate by providing input.
+At this Ad Hoc meeting, a decision as to whether or not to establish an I.E.P. is made.
+All stakeholders participate by providing input.